Grilled Bacon

 The key to getting it right is indirect heat.
 I light one side of the grill and lay the strips on the other side.
 This gives the bacon time to render slowly and soak up all that smoky flavor without flare-ups from dripping fat.
 I keep the temperature around 325°F and check every few minutes.
 Mine usually takes about 10 minutes for regular cut and closer to 12-14 for thick-cut.

 I use this as a base for so many keto meals.
-Crumble it over keto egg cups, stack it in a keto breakfast sandwich, or just eat it straight off the grill with some sliced tomatoes.
-When I’m batch cooking for the week, I’ll do a full pound at once and store the rest for keto breakfast recipes all week long.
+Crumble it over mini frittatas, stack it in a breakfast quesadilla, chop it into a salad, or just eat it straight off the grate with some sliced tomatoes.
+When I’m batch cooking for the week, I’ll do a full pound at once and let it cool completely before storing.
+The strips keep in the fridge for four or five days, and I pull them out for breakfasts all week long.

 One thing I always do: save the bacon fat.
-I pour it into a jar right off the grill and keep it in the fridge.
-It’s perfect for frying eggs, cooking pancakes, or stirring into my bacon mayo.
+I pour it into a jar right after cooking and keep it in the fridge.
+It’s perfect for frying eggs, cooking vegetables, or adding richness to anything you’d normally use oil for.
 Nothing goes to waste.

 Sprinkle on fresh cracked black pepper before grilling, or if you want something sweet, brush on a little maple syrup in the last two minutes for candied bacon.
 I’ve done both and they’re completely different experiences from the same cut of meat.